 Heartburn that occurs frequently and interferes with your routine is considered gastroesophageal reflux disease (GERD).
 GERD treatment may require prescription medications and, occasionally, surgery or other procedures.
 GERD can seriously damage your esophagus or lead to precancerous changes in the esophagus called Barrett's esophagus.

 To determine if your heartburn is a symptom of GERD, your doctor may recommend:

 - X-ray, to view the shape and condition of your esophagus and stomach.

-- Endoscopy, to check for abnormalities in your esophagus.
+- Endoscopy, to view your esophagus with a tiny camera to check for irregularities.
 A tissue sample (biopsy) may be taken for analysis.

 - Ambulatory acid probe tests, to identify when, and for how long, stomach acid backs up into your esophagus.
 An acid monitor that is placed in your esophagus connects to a small computer that you wear around your waist or on a strap over your shoulder.

 - Esophageal motility testing, to measure movement and pressure in your esophagus.